brian3kb/digichain/keyboard-shortcuts.md

  - L S R Options : sets all stereo samples method for mono conversion (take left, right, or sum to mono).

 **Ctrl + Click**
- - Slice Grid Number Buttons : Prompts to enter a custom value for the slice grid.
+ - Slice Grid Number Buttons : prompts to enter a custom value for the slice grid.
- - Slice Grid Off Button : Restores the default slice grid options.
+ - Slice Grid Off Button : restores the default slice grid options.